CrystalW11/C_-Sharp_Notes/02-Store and Retrieve Data Using Literal/04-Declare implicity typed local variables/Declare implicity typed local variables.md

 The var keyword has an important use in C#.
 Many times, the type of a variable is obvious from its initialization.
 In those cases, it's simpler to use the var keyword.
 The var keyword can also be useful when planning the code for an application.
 When you begin developing code for a task, you may not immediately know what data type to use.
 Using var can help you develop your solution more dynamically.

 As you get started, it is recommended that you continue to use the actual data type name when you declare variables until you become more comfortable working with code.
 Using the data type when you declare variables will help you be purposeful as you write your code.

+### Recap

+Here's what you've learned about the var keyword so far:

+- The `var` keyword tells the compiler to infer the data type of the variable based on the value it is initialized to.

+- You'll likely see the `var` keyword as you read other people's code; however, you should use the data type when possible.